DRYAD INTRODUCTIONS

 As a group they are distinct by their generally compact stature, very pale leaves and ethereal colouring of ovary and inner mark – a very pale creamy yellow.
 A distinctive and outstanding diminutive form of G. nivalis, and a very different treasure for your collection.

-However, these plants are distinctive and worthy of being made available to serious collectors of yellow and unusual snowdrops.
-Indeed I have had many requests to release some.
-We are therefore offering a limited series via our normal market methods.
 To assist those few collectors who may already own any of the group, we retain Taavi’s original numbering to identify the clones offered.

 Taavi’s own notes are given in italics.

-Photos Taavi Tuulik
+Photo - Taavi Tuulik

+The most desirable snowdrops for the collector are those varieties whose uniqueness and distinctiveness ensure they stand out from the crowd.
+Such a snowdrop is ‘Kullake’.
 Exceptionally rare - an outstanding, compact nivalis, very pale and spectral throughout with a narrow, pale yellow mark on inner segments and pale yellow ovary.
 Even the leaves are pale and silvery.
 The stunning ghostly appearance makes this a very beautiful and striking addition to the yellow snowdrop group and a real eye catcher.

 Found in 2006 in an abandoned garden in Allika village by Taavi Tuulik, Hiiumaa Island, Estonia as a clump of 5-6 bulbs.
 ‘Kullake’ ( pronounced 'Kooll-ah-kay' ) means, in Estonian, 'sweetheart', but it is also a diminutive form of kuld (gold).